 Sanitation Standards for Barbering Tools Every Pro Should Follow

-Sanitation is not something that gets talked about as often as clipper technique or fade consistency, but it matters just as much.
-In fact, it might be even more important.
-No one wants to sit in a barber chair and wonder if the barbering tools being used were properly cleaned after the last client.
+Sanitation doesn’t get talked about as much as fades or clipper work, but it’s just as important.
+Maybe even more.
+No one wants to sit in the chair wondering if the barbering tools were cleaned after the last client.

 A great haircut loses all its value if it comes with irritation, a rash, or even a skin infection.
 That is why keeping your barber tools clean and properly maintained is not optional, it is part of your identity as a barber.

 Every barber should treat sanitation with the same level of discipline and pride as they do their cutting skills.
-It is a practice that protects your clients, protects your license, and protects your business reputation.
+After all, it is a practice that protects your clients, safeguards your license, and helps maintain your business reputation.

 Why Sanitation Is a Barber’s Responsibility